Sports Betting Lobbyist Looks to Overturn Arkansas’ 51% Rule

 Racing Commission Sets 51% Rule

 On.
 Dec.
-30, the Arkansas Racing Commission voted unanimously to approve a rule change to legalize mobile sports betting in Arkansas.
+30, the Arkansas Racing Commission voted unanimously to approve a rule change to legalize online sports betting in Arkansas.
 The commission regulates all gaming in the state.

-The proposed rule includes language granting Arkansas casinos 51% of profits if they use a national online bookmaker’s app.
+The proposed rule includes language granting Arkansas casinos 51% of profits if they use sports betting apps.

 The national bookmakers objected to the 51% provision, saying profit-sharing negotiations should occur between themselves and their casino partners, not set by the government.
 No other state has a rule establishing these profit-sharing arrangements.